 Sport Resolutions resolves a revenue sharing dispute between the Trinidad & Tobago Football Federation and players representing it at the FIFA 2006 World Cup.

-Sport Resolutions moves into a new arbitration and mediation centre at 1 Salisbury Square, London.
+Sport Resolutions (SR) moves into a new arbitration and mediation centre at 1 Salisbury Square, London.

 A specialist child protection investigation and adjudication service for sport is launched, called the National Safeguarding Panel (NSP), which is set up with the support of the NSPCC.

-Edwin Glasgow QC replaces Peter Crystal as Chair.
+Edwin Glasgow KC replaces Peter Crystal as Chair.

 Richard Harry replaces Ed Procter as CEO.

-Audley Sheppard QC replaces Edwin Glasgow QC as Chair.
+Audley Sheppard KC replaces Edwin Glasgow KC as Chair.